stancl/website-1/handbook.md

 ## Enumerations

 Enums allow us to define a set of named constants.
-Using enums can make it easier to document intent, or create a set of distinct cases.
-Plus provides both numeric and string-based enums.
+Using enums can make it easier to document intent, or create a set of distinct cases. **Plus** provides both numeric and string-based enums.

-We’ll first start off with numeric enums, which are probably more familiar if you’re coming from other languages.
-An enum can be defined using the `enum` keyword.
+An enum can be defined using the `enum` keyword:

 ```php
 enum Direction {